Jembe/jembe/README.md

 > Don't forget to add `from .counter import CounterPage` in `myproject/pages/__init__.py` so that Jembe initializes 'counter' page.

-### Multiple Counters
+### Multiple Counters Example

-Example on:
+How to:
-- using events and listeners to communicate between components.
+- communicate between components using events and listeners.

 ##### myproject/pages/multi_counter.py
 ``` python